Call for papers

 Submission instructions

-Authors should submit original research, overview papers or vision papers.
+Authors should submit original research, overview papers, vision papers or industrial papers.

 We will accept full and short papers, as well as posters for work in process research.